 Windows 10 Creators Update security enhancements include improvements in Windows Defender Advanced Threat Protection.
 These enhancements would keep the users protected from threats like Kovter and Dridex Trojans, says Microsoft.
 Explicitly, Windows Defender ATP can detect code injection techniques associated with these threats, such as Process Hollowing and Atom Bombing.
 Already used by numerous other threats, these methods allow malware to infect the computers and engage in various despicable activities while remaining stealthy.

 The process of spawning a new instance of a legitimate process and “hollowing it out” is known as Process Hollowing.
 This is basically a code injection technique in which the Legitimate code is replaced with that of the malware.
-Other injection techniques simply add a malicious feature to the legitimate process, hollowing results in a process which appears legitimate but is primarily malicious.
+Other injection techniques simply add a malicious feature to the legitimate process, hollowing results in a process that appears legitimate but is primarily malicious.

 Process Hollowing used by Kovter

 Microsoft addresses process hollowing as one of the biggest issues, it is used by Kovter and various other malware families.
-This technique has been used by malware families in file-less attacks, where the malware leaves negligible footprints on disk and stores and executes code only from the computer’s memory.
+This technique has been used by malware families in file-less attacks, where the malware leaves negligible footprints on the disk and stores and executes code only from the computer’s memory.

 Kovter, a family of click-fraud Trojans that have very recently been observed to associate with ransomware families like Locky.
 Last year, in November Kovter, was found accountable for a massive spike in new malware variants.

 Kovter is delivered mainly through phishing emails, it hides most of its malicious components via registry keys.
 Then Kovter uses native applications to execute the code and perform the injection.
 It achieves persistence by adding shortcuts (.lnk files) to the startup folder or adding new keys to the registry.